• Home

 From the matrix of My mother He has made mention of My name.

-Jesus brings his two-edged sword to bear on those of Pergamos.
+Jesus brought His two-edged sword to bear on those of Pergamos.

 Revelation 2:13

-Jesus reminded all the churches that He knows their words.
+Jesus reminded all the churches that He knew their works.
 This is a good reminder to any church today.
-The Lord not only knew their works but He knew where they lived.
-They lived in the city of Satan's throne.
+The Lord not only knew their works, but He knew where they lived.
+They lived in the city of Satan’s throne.
 There are a few different viewpoints about what is meant by Satan's throne.
-The most prominent thought seems to be that the huge throne-like altar dedicated to the Zeus.
-Others believed the 'throne of Satan' may be more of a general term because of all the false gods.
-Whether it was a reference to the temple of Zeus or the cities penchant for idols, we know the Lord states Satan's throne is in the vicinity of where this church dwells.
+The most prominent thought seems to be the huge throne-like altar dedicated to Zeus.
+Others believed the “throne of Satan” may be more of a general term because of all the idolatry.
+Whether it was a reference to the temple of Zeus or the city's penchant for idols, we know the Lord states Satan’s throne is in the vicinity of where this church dwells.

-The Lord notes that they held fast to His name in spite of living in the vicinity of the throne of Satan.
-I don't think we can really understand the pear pressure and cultural pressure brought on these folks.
+The works of the faithful in the presence of the throne of Satan displayed the power of Jesus Christ in their lives.
+They were commeneded for their works within this difficult setting.
+They held fast to His name in spite of living in the vicinity of the throne of Satan.
+I don’t think we can really understand the peer pressure and cultural pressure brought on these folks.
 Although, I believe we will come to know it soon.
-The people of that time accepted all these gods and goddesses.
-However, to receive Christ and walk with Him is to forsake all others.
+All around them were people who accepted all these false gods and goddesses.
+The believers had received Christ and forsaken all others.
 That made them the enemy of all other gods.
 None of the other gods or goddesses made an exclusive claim.
 They were just little gods among a bunch of little gods.
 Yet, when the king of Kings steps forward, they despise Him and His followers.

-To hold to the faith and not deny His name would call for daily, hourly and even minute by minute commitment and diligence.
+To hold to the faith and not deny His name would call for daily, hourly, and even minute-by-minute commitment and diligence.
 This would be even more true when they began to see people die.
-Such was the case with Antipas who Jesus calls "My faithful martyr".
-He died right there among them and in the midst of Satan's throne.
+Such was the case with Antipas, whom Jesus calls “My faithful martyr”.
+He died right there among them and in the midst of Satan’s throne.

-Among the temples in Pergamos, there was a temple to Isis or Serapis, an Egyptian god.
-This was the temple where Saint Antipas was martyred.
+Among the temples in Pergamos, were those of the Egyptian gods Isis and Serapis.
+This was where Antipas was martyred.
 It is believed Antipas was the first bishop of the church of Pergamos, believed to be ordained by John the Apostle.
 Legend has it that there was a clash between Serapis worshipers and Christians.
 An angry mob seized Antipas and burned him alive inside a Brazen Bull incense burner that represented one of the false gods.

-Antipas was one of the unsung heroes of the bible.
-He is mentioned by name by the Lord.
-In spite of all the pagan worship, idol worship that was happening in this city, many at the church were like Antipas, they didn't deny the faith.
+Antipas was one of the unsung heroes of the Bible.
+The Lord mentions him by name.
+In spite of all the pagan worship and idol worship that was happening in this city, many at the church were like Antipas; they didn't deny the faith.

 Revelation 2:14

 The doctrine of Balaam was a facade of religiosity.
-It was to pretend to abide by God's direction but in reality, find another way, a way around, a way to compromise.
-It was to give the appearance of a follower of God but their actions looked otherwise.
-To look at their life and find idol worship and sexual immorality was to look more like the culture around them, a way of life in the Roman Empire.
-It was the absence of God's moral and ethical boundaries, the absence of shame.
+It was to pretend to abide by God’s direction but, in reality, find another way, a way around, a way to compromise.
+It was to give the appearance of a follower of God, but their actions looked otherwise.
+Idol worship and sexual immorality was a way of life in the Roman Empire.
+Taking part in this made them look more like the culture around them.
+It was the absence of God’s moral and ethical boundaries, the absence of shame.
 In the Roman Empire and this age, in cities such as Pergamos, these were cultural activities people were expected to partake in.

 Our culture is masterful at placing a stumbling block before believers.
 There are so many temptations coming from so many directions.
 These are more wicked and more commonplace now than they have ever been.
 The boundaries of decency have been not just pushed back but pushed over the edge.
 Our culture demands that no one has the right to hold to a moral or ethical maxim as if it were the sole truth.
 A liberal mindset that once believed there was room for many ideas and ways, now says you can believe anything as long as it’s the same as them!
 This is to be so compromised as to make the compromise the doctrines of their life.

 The doctrine of Balaam was a belief that compromise was acceptable and could be a normal part of life.
-It's knowing what the Lord expects but accepting just a little disobedience, as if a little sin, a little wickedness, a little compromise is acceptable.
+It’s knowing what the Lord expects but accepting just a little disobedience, as if a little sin, a little wickedness, or a little compromise, is acceptable.

 The temptation of false doctrine can seem right and profitable, particularly in difficult circumstances.
 This is particularly true if you don’t have a strong Christian doctrine.
 Doctrine is Important.